-What happened to Ananias and Sapphira?
-Because their motivation was, “We want to keep money for ourselves, that’s too much.
-And if God knew my situation, He would really ask for all of that money.
+So what happened to Ananias and Sapphira?
+Because their motivation was, “We want to keep money for ourselves, that’s too much, it ended badly for them.
+If God knew my situation, He would really ask for all of that money.
 God just asks for too much!”
-I have no idea what was going through their head, but these things run through my head sometimes.
+I have no idea what was going through their heads, but these things run through my head sometimes.
 I know these things run through other people’s heads.
 So together they conspired, and they lied to God.
 They wanted the accolades.
 They wanted the praise.
 They just didn’t want the sacrifice.
 What happened as a result?
 We have a dead couple.

-There’s something else I want to bring our attention to in the story that is so important.
-You see, especially in the Bible most of us assume that women didn’t have very much say or very much rights.
-But you know, in God’s society, in His culture, all of us have to make our own decisions.
-And what’s amazing about this story is when Ananias comes to the church and he says, “This is the amount of money we got from the field,” he drops dead.
+There’s something else I want to bring our attention to in this story that is so important.
+You see, especially in the Bible, most of us assume that women didn’t have very much say or very many rights.
+But you know, in God’s society—in His culture—all of us have to make our own decisions.
+What’s amazing about this story is when Ananias comes to the church, and he says, “This is the amount of money we got from the field,” and he drops dead.
 But thankfully, Sapphira didn’t drop dead that same moment.
 Sapphira herself was given the opportunity.
 She was given the opportunity to come clean.
 And when Peter asked her the question, “Was this the amount really that you got for the field?” she could have said, “You know, it’s not.
 We had planned to give the full amount to the church, but we ran into this problem or that problem.
 I’m not sure what to do.
 Could you just help me figure this out?”
-And you know, I don’t think she would have died, because she would have been honest.
-She would have been open in her relationship, and it would have been a dialog, and she wouldn’t have been trying to pull something over.
+I don’t think she would have died, because she would have been honest.
+She would have been open in her relationship, and it would have been a dialogue, and she wouldn’t have been trying to pull one over someone.

 You see, Ananias and Sapphira let each other down.
 God gives us people in our lives so that we can encourage each other and buoy each other up, especially husbands and wives.
-And in this scenario, instead of being someone that inspired the other one to greatness, that showed, “We can trust God no matter what,” instead of keeping the focus on God and where our motivation needs to be.
+In this scenario, instead of being someone that inspired the other one to greatness that showed, “We can trust God no matter what,” and instead of keeping their focus on God, their motivation wasn’t on Him.
 I don’t know who started the conversation.
 Maybe it was Ananias, maybe it was Sapphira.
 But when the first one said, “That’s a lot of money.
 We can’t afford to give that amount of money,” or “We don’t want to give that amount of money,” the other one should have said, “But we promised God.
 God never asks us for something that’s going to hurt us, and He’ll provide another way.
 We don’t need that money.
 We don’t need to be rich.”
 The other one should have helped.
 The other one should have been an accountability partner who pointed back to God.
 But because neither one of them had the courage to do that, and both of them had the motivation of wanting to look good and be better, both of them died.